ZDisket/TensorVox/README.md

 Currently, FastSpeech2, Tacotron2 (phoneme and character based) and Multi-Band MelGAN from TensorflowTTS are supported.

-Out-of-the-box support is provided for English and Spanish; that is, you won't have to modify any code.
+Out-of-the-box support is provided for English, German and Spanish; that is, you won't have to modify any code.

 ## Build instructions